 Expertise: Economic security, poverty, family policy, women's issues

-Katherine Gallagher Robbins is the Director of Family Policy for the Poverty to Prosperity Program at American Progress.
+Katherine Gallagher Robbins is the senior director of poverty policy for the Poverty to Prosperity Program at American Progress.
 Before joining American Progress, Robbins was the director of research and policy analysis at the National Women’s Law Center, where she worked on improving the economic security of women and their families, with a special focus on poor women and women of color.
 Prior to attending graduate school, Robbins spent two years as a campus organizer for the California Public Interest Research Group at the University of California, San Diego.

 Robbins’ research has been cited by numerous media outlets, including CNN, CBS, NBC, The New York Times, The Wall Street Journal, The Washington Post, The Atlantic, and The Huffington Post, and she is often quoted in both national and local media.
 She has authored several reports and analyses on poverty and the safety net, income security, wage inequality, and the low-wage workforce.